catamphetamine/imageboard/docs/engines/lynxchan.md

       // (optional)
       // Indicates the board has been marked inactive
       // due to its owner not logging in for too long.
+      // I guess this property doesn't really have any meaning and could be ignored.
       inactive: false
     }, ...]
   }